xxxliu95/DGNet/README.md

 * TensorBoard
 * Tqdm

+# Datasets
+We used two datasets in the paper: [Multi-Centre, Multi-Vendor & Multi-Disease Cardiac Image Segmentation Challenge (M&Ms) datast](https://www.ub.edu/mnms/) and [Spinal cord grey matter segmentation challenge dataset](http://niftyweb.cs.ucl.ac.uk/challenge/index.php).
+The dataloader in this repo is only for M&Ms dataset.

 # Preprocessing

 You need to first change the dirs in the scripts of preprocess folder.
 Download the M&Ms data and run ```split_MNMS_data.py``` to split the original dataset into different domains.
 Then run ```save_MNMS_2D.py``` to save the original 4D data as 2D numpy arrays.
 Finally, run ```save_MNMS_re.py``` to save the resolution of each datum.